Feature image for our blog post on HR audits

 Reviewing HR policies, practices, and compliance as they relate to one specific HR function, like job descriptions, pay equity, or benefits review

-There may be some overlap between these objectives and the specific areas that an HR audit will review.
-This is why clearly defining your needs, goals, and the areas you want to learn more about is critical for conducting a successful HR audit.
+There may be some overlap between these objectives and the specific areas that an HR Audit will review.
+This is why clearly defining your needs, goals, and the areas you want to learn more about is critical for conducting a successful HR Audit.

-Why conduct an HR audit?
+Why conduct an HR Audit?

 • Quickly diagnose and correct policy gaps after a noncompliance issue has already arisen